 The idea of this DIY log compost bin is basically the same with the game stack sticks.
 Simply stack unused logs in your garden over the other, secure it, and your DIY composter is ready in no time.
 This is perfect for piling up weeds and fallen leaves that you plan to use for winter composting.

-30. Wire Mesh Composter
+30. Wire Mesh Compost Holder

-This wire mesh composter simply shows the versatility of wire mesh when it comes to composting.
+This wire mesh compost holder simply shows the versatility of wire mesh when it comes to composting.
 You can easily fashion it into a compost tumbler.
 Use old bike wheels to form its frame, simply wrap the wire around.
 Your compost items can be easily loosened up and mixed this way.
 But, it would be best to cover it up a little more to avoid your finished organic compost from spilling all over.

 31. Straw Bales Compost Bin

-32. Indoor Vermicomposting Bin
+32. DIY Indoor Worm Compost Bin

 33. 3-Tier Worm Compost Bin

-34. Plastic Crate Composter
+34. DIY Plastic Crate Composter

-35. Large Compost Bin
+35. Multiple Compost Bin System

 36. Teapot Compost Bin

-A compost bin doesn’t need to be ordinary.
-Take a look at this teapot compost bin it does not only helps with composting but also becomes a wonderful ornament for the garden.
+A compost bin doesn't need to be ordinary.
+Take a look at this teapot compost bin, it does not only helps with composting but also becomes a wonderful ornament for the garden.